truthly/uniphant/py/README.md

 The Uniphant system should have a robust logging mechanism.
 It should allow setting different log levels and support logging to files and standard output (stdout).
 The log files should be stored in a dedicated 'log' directory, organized by worker type.

-## 8. Main Function
+## 8. Worker

-`main()` is the entry point of the Uniphant worker script.
+`worker()` is the entry point of the Uniphant worker script.
 It sets up the signal handler, configuration, and command line argument parsing.
 The function takes a worker_function as an argument, which is the function that will be executed as the worker task.

-Function `main(worker_function)`
+Function `worker(worker_function)`
 1. Set up signal handler for process termination requests
 2. Set up configuration by reading config files and extracting script details
 3. Parse command line arguments